L200194011/SE-Indo21/README.md

 ## Collaboration Story

-I think that Software Engineering is ....
+I think that Software Engineering is challenging

-It will help me to ...
+It will help me to understand

-However, I am find that ....
+However, I am find that it's not easy

-Finally, I really think that ...
+Finally, I really think that it's still not easy